 Taking into account pedal and cleat wear is often an overlooked aspect by many cyclists and bike fitters.
 In this article, we focus specifically on Speedplay cleat wear.

 This information is static (will not be seen with motion capture or data capture during a bike fit).
 In other words, if your fitter only looks at dynamic (on the bike) data, they miss important information.
 Why?
 Although extremely important, dynamic fitting is just one aspect a fitter must consider.

 The ultimate bike fit includes both dynamic AND static analysis (the cyclist and the bike or equipment) as well as consideration for how the cyclist feels.
-Keep in mind, how you feel is as actually more important than how you look on stick-figure printouts or a picture of you in video.
+Keep in mind, how you feel is as actually more important than how you look on stick-figure printouts or a picture of you in a video.

 Your Equipment Tells a Story